Jarren Duran suspended 2 games by Red Sox for using homophobic slur toward fan

 Who is Jarren Duran?

-This is an unfortunate blemish on an otherwise incredible season for Duran, who last month brought home MVP honors at the MLB All-Star Game after crushing a go-ahead, two-run homer for the American League.
+Sunday's incident came amid what has otherwise been an incredible season for Duran, who last month earned the MVP award at the MLB All-Star Game after crushing a go-ahead, two-run homer for the American League.
 The 27-year-old has been one of Boston's best players all year, slashing .291/.350/.503 with 14 homers, 36 doubles, 13 triples, and 29 stolen bases in 33 attempts.

 Heading into Monday night's Red Sox game against the Texas Rangers, Duran ranked fifth in the American League with a WAR of 6.5.